Cosmological Observatories: Near-horizon diffeomorphisms

 where $\mathbb{S}$ here is an arbitrary angle-dependent function obeying $\left|\frac{\partial_i \mathbb{S}}{\mathbb{S}}\right|\,\ll\,\frac{1}{\epsilon}$.
 By considering the associated linearised metric perturbation $h_{\mu\nu} \= \nabla_\mu \xi_\nu + \nabla_\nu \xi_\mu$, we find that

 In terms of the near-horizon coordinate, we find that

 This means that, in the $\epsilon\,\to\,0$ limit, the diffeomorphism \eqref{eqn: supertranslation} preserves the conformal boundary data but not the location of the boundary.
 In particular, in the local inertial frame, these modes become angle-dependent radial/time translations.
+The frequencies of these modes coincide with the complex frequency modes, $\omega \ell = \pm i$, found in the cosmological horizon limit discussed in section \ref{sec: scalar pert}.